mikihau/reading-notes/kubernetes-in-action.md

   - `get componentstatuses`: view the health of each controll plane component
   - `attach`: attaches to the main process of a container
   - `get events --watch`

+#### Ch 12: Securing the Kubernetes API server
+- Clients of the API includes both human users, managed by external mechanisms like sso, and applications running in pods.
+- The authentication plugins are called in order until one of them returns the username, user id and group name (the rest of the plugins are skipped).
+The plugins determine the username etc by examining the client certificate, auth token (HTTP header), basic auth and others.
+- ServiceAccount (`sa`): a namespaced resource for authentication used by pods.
+Each pod has 1 sa, but multiple pods can share (default to 1 sa per , token mounted at `/var/run/secrets/kubernetes.io/serviceaccount/token`).
+The default sa is called `<ns_name>:default`.
+- Both users and sa's are associated with groups.
+- Authorization plugins handle things an sa can or can't do.
+- Role: namespaced resource defining what verbs (get, list, create etc) can be used in the api.
+- RoleBinding: namespaced resource associating a single Role with user(s), sa(s), group(s) -- can associate people outside the ns.
+- ClusterRole: roles for resources not namespaced, and apis that doesn't represent resources (e.g. `/healthz`).
+It can also serve as a common role in all namespaces -- if its resource sections refers to any namespaced resources, it depends on whether the binding is RoleBinding or ClusterRoleBinding.
+- ClusterRoleBinding: associates a ClusterRole with users/sa's/groups.
+- K8s comes with a set of default ClusterRoles and ClusterRoleBindings.
+Some key ClusterRoles include `view`, `edit`, `admin` and `cluster-admin`.